Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 When you first find an ASP.NET solution you are in Windows Explorer.
 The first step is usually to have a look in web.config to look at some of the settings the project uses. e.g. Connection string.

-It would be good if we could double click on that and we see a GUI instead of seeing XML.
+It would be good if we could double click that and we see a GUI instead of seeing XML.

 Ideally the GUI would show bold settings for the stuff that is not default.